Jagerente/gocfg/README.md

 	// Supported Tags:
 	// - env: Specifies the environment variable name.
 	// - default: Specifies the default value for the field.
+	// - example: Specifies an example value for documentation generation.
 	// - omitempty: Allows empty fields.
 	//              If both the parsed value and the default value are empty,
 	//              the field will be set to the zero value for its type in Go.
+	// - description: Describes the field for documentation generation.
+	// - title: Specifies the title for nested struct documentation.

 	LogLevel          LoggerConfig
 	RedisConfig       RedisConfig